 What are Search Funds,SPAC(special purpose acquisition company) and SPE?

-"Entrepreneurship through acquisition"(eTA) is a model wherein entrepreneurs buy businesses that have proven product-market fit and generating revenue.
+"Entrepreneurship through Acquisition" (ETA) is a model where entrepreneurs buy businesses that already have a proven product, a good market fit, and are generating revenue.

 Why would someone sell a business like that?

-There could be many reasons, such as the business owner getting older and no-one in the family wants to pursue the business.
-The business owner could be a serial entrepreneur who wants to move on to their next venture, or the business owner thinks the market is prime for him to cash out his hard work and have a financially stress-free retirement life.
-Regardless of the reason, the eTA model is a win-win situation for both the entrepreneur and business owner.
+There are many possible reasons.
+The business owner may be getting older, and no one in the family wants to continue the business.
+The owner could be a serial entrepreneur who wants to move on to a new venture.
+Or the owner may feel the market is right to cash out and enjoy a financially stress-free retirement.

-So now, let's review some of the "vehicles" used for such transactions and understand some of the differences.
+Now let's look at some of the "vehicles" used for these transactions and understand their differences.

 Search Funds